- Under $400 ISUP’s – Variety of entry-level inflatable paddle boards reviewed

 Surf without a leash?

 When there’s the whole beach for you and you don’t need your board as a life vest, many surfers choose not to wear a leash for two good reasons.
-One reason is the drag, and other is that you have to perfect your skills and finish off the wave well enough if you don’t want to swim back out to grab your board.
+One reason is the drag, and the other is that you have to perfect your skills and finish off the wave well enough if you don’t want to swim back out to grab your board.
 It makes you more aware of the moment.

 All of them are generally similar in design with different color-schemes or artwork.
-They work as the name says traction pads and so you could manage the position of the board quick and get the feel of the board by stepping on it when riding down the wave.
+They work as the name says traction pads and so you could manage the position of the board quickly and get the feel of the board by stepping on it when riding down the wave.
 Some surfers prefer to use the specially designed traction pad in the middle of the board for perfect traction.
 Generally, a tail pad is crucial when you want to make sharp turns and have the best traction on the board.

 WHICH SURFBOARD IS BEST FOR A BEGINNER SURFER?